siefca/attribute-filters/docs/USAGE.md

 Predefined filters
 ------------------

 Predefined filters are ready-to-use methods for filtering attributes.
 You just have to call them or register them as [callbacks](http://api.rubyonrails.org/classes/ActiveRecord/Callbacks.html).

 To use all predefined filters you have to manually include the [`ActiveModel::AttributeFilters::Common`](http://rubydoc.info/gems/attribute-filters/ActiveModel/AttributeFilters/Common) module.
 That will include **all available filtering methods** into your model.

+Predefined filters work by utilizing global attribute sets of predetermined names.
+For example a common filter that downcases attributes will use the set called `:should_be_downcased`.

 Example: